18F/identity-terraform/s3_bucket_block/README.md

 - Logging enabled
 - KMS SSE

+A public access block and S3 Inventory configuration is also applied to each bucket in the provided list.

 ## Dynamic Settings

 By default, only the bucket's name is needed within the provided `bucket_data` map variable.
 This is built from: